Wangxiz/tinz-library/README.md

-# Material Design Library Management Software using JavaFX
+# Tinz-Libraries
-This is a library management software developed using JavaFX programming language.
-The entire development video with explanation of each and every part (in real time) is available in my YouTube Channel [Genuine Coder Youtube Channel](https://www.youtube.com/playlist?list=PLhs1urmduZ29jTcE1ca8Z6bZNvH_39ayL).
+This is a Material Design Library Management Software developed using JavaFX and based on [Library-Assistant](https://github.com/afsalashyana/Library-Assistant)

 ## TODOs
 - 使用 JFoenix Dialog